 You need a business plan, an understanding of the regulations you need to meet on the state and local level, and an awareness of the support services available to you.
 As a potential family child care provider, you must apply for a license to operate your family child care.
 Meaning you have to comply with the Licensing Rule currently governing family child care programs.

 A simple business plan will help you think through what you want in your program, rather than only what you can afford.
 Your business plan will show that your business will generate enough revenue to cover your expenses and make a satisfactory return (your salary), develop your marketing strategy and help set long-term goals.
-Having long-term goals will guide you in making some hard decisions moving forward, while supporting the type of program you establish.

 Don’t let the idea of a business plan scare you.
 It’s really just looking at questions that pertain to what you hope your business to be and honestly answering them.